KCErb/hello-ruboto/training/basics/actionbar/setting-up.md

 We'll use `ruboto gen app` again to make our application.
 Only this time we'll give our command line tool some options to specify which API levels we are developing for.

-(If you're new to Android development you may want to read some of [this](http://developer.android.com/guide/topics/manifest/uses-sdk-element.html#ApiLevels) to learn a bit more about the difference between an *API level* and a *version*.)
+(If you're new to Android development, you may want to read some of [this](http://developer.android.com/guide/topics/manifest/uses-sdk-element.html#ApiLevels) to learn a bit more about the difference between an *API level* and a *version*.)

 `ruboto gen app --package org.ruboto.action_bar --target=android-19 --min-sdk=android-15`.